toasterrepairman/shadowpuppet/README.md

 # Shadowpuppet

-## Turn your bitmap photos into a 3D depthmap so you can print 'em out like plastic negatives
+## Turn your bitmap photos into a 3D depthmap

 ![demo](resources/shadowpuppet_screenshot.png)